 - How often your vehicle is in use

-On an average scale, this could be as low as one year or as high as five.
-Quite a vast range, isn’t it?
+On an average scale, this could be as low as one year or as high as five—quite a wide range.

 This is why it’s important to perform routine checks on your tires and follow the steps written in this guide.